jmartinkova/guide/docs/general/terminology.rst

 Project Phases
 """"

 A project can have few phases - Before submitting the proposal, Before submitting the data management plan, and Before finishing the project.
 These phases differ in number and completeness of the questions answered in the project's questionnaire.
-Your Data Steward can also set up other project phases.
+Your Data Steward can also set up project phases differently.

 Questionnaire
 """"